 Field duplicate samples are replicate samples from a single sampling location submitted to a laboratory for the same set of analyses.
-For the purposes of this project, field duplicates will be collected by filling two samples containers consecutively from the sampling location.
+For the purposes of this project, field duplicates will be collected by filling two sets of sample containers consecutively from the sampling location.
 Duplicates will be sent to the same laboratory, but will be identified with different sample numbers.
 Field duplicates for monitoring well groundwater samples and surface water samples will be collected at a minimum frequency of one per twenty (1/20) or one per day, whichever is greater.
-Field duplicates for private/residential well groundwater samples will be collected at a frequency of one per twenty samples (1/20) over the course of the complete private well monitoring event.
+Field duplicates for water supply well groundwater samples will be collected at a frequency of one per twenty samples (1/20) over the course of the complete water supply well monitoring event.

 All field QC samples will be submitted blind to the laboratory (QC samples will be packaged and shipped in such a manner that the laboratory will not be aware of the nature of the samples).
-Additional information regarding collection of duplicate samples is provided in the applicable SOP and in the project QAPP (Hydrometrics, 2015a).
+Additional information regarding collection of duplicate samples is provided the applicable SOP and in the project QAPP (Hydrometrics, 2015). ın